mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 ## Deploy your Server

-Once you are ready, you can go ahead and deploy a new server with the Ubuntu 18.04  OS in the Packet location which is closest to you.
+Once you are ready, you can go ahead and deploy a new server with the Ubuntu 18.04  OS in the equinix location which is closest to you.

 - While GNS3 works on the [t1.small.x86](https://www.packet.com/cloud/servers/t1-small/) server, you need to use at least a [c1.small.x86](https://www.packet.com/cloud/servers/c1-small/) server for a better virtualization support.
-- GNS3 is not supported for Packet’s ARM server offerings..
+- GNS3 is not supported for equinix’s ARM server offerings..
 - A listing of available bare metal servers can be found [here](https://www.packet.com/cloud/servers/).

 :::important
-At Packet you are getting your own dedicated bare metal machine that is yours alone from the time you provision it until you actually delete the device from your account.
+At equinix you are getting your own dedicated bare metal machine that is yours alone from the time you provision it until you actually delete the device from your account.
 So even if you were to power it down, it would still accrue usage until you actually delete it completely.
 :::

 - Video: https://www.youtube.com/watch?v=meygA4aEN5I